 YouTube TV has an easy-to-use, intuitive interface and is available on every major platform, including iOS, Android, Xbox, Playstation 4 and select smart TVs.
 The YouTube TV iPhone app is about to leapfrog YouTube's app.
 What really sets it apart from competitors is unlimited DVR storage — there are no caps on simultaneous recordings and you can keep recordings for nine months.
 One competitor, though, is catching up on that.

 The subscription also includes access to YouTube Originals, such as the Karate Kid series Cobra Kai, as well as the option to add premium channels, including Showtime.
 In that category, YouTube TV falls behind its biggest competitor, Hulu with Live TV, which comes with award-winning shows like The Handmaid's Tale and Ramy — and we've got a detailed breakdown of the two services in our YouTube TV vs Hulu + Live TV face-off.

 But if all you're looking for is access to local channels and top cable networks, plus unlimited DVR storage, then YouTube TV is a great cable TV alternative.

 YouTube TV pricing and availability

 That's in line with its main competitors.
-Hulu with Live TV costs a bit less — $54.99 per month for 60- plus channels.
+Hulu with Live TV also costs $65, as does FuboTV's Family Plan.
 Sling TV is $45 per month for 53 channels, but to get all the broadcast networks, you need an antenna (they throw one in with the $99 Cord Cutter Bundle, which also comes with Air TV devices to integrate the channels into the Sling TV app).
 Philo TV is very low-cost live TV streaming service at $25 per month, but the channel lineup is somewhat lackluster.

 Your exact channel line-up on YouTube TV will depend on where you live, so enter your ZIP code to see which local networks you get.
 YouTube TV also offers premium add-on channels and packages, which you can read more about below.